Hari-prasaanth/Checklist/Secure Coding Practices/Secure Coding Practices.md

 <br><br>
 ## 14. General Coding Practices
+"General Coding Practices" encompass a set of guidelines for writing secure and reliable code.
+These practices encourage the use of approved managed code, task-specific APIs, and explicit variable initialization.
+They also emphasize avoiding direct interaction with the operating system and preventing concurrent access issues in multi-threaded applications.
+Additionally, the checklist promotes safe calculation handling, secure privilege management, and safeguarding against code injection and unsafe code alterations.
+Following these practices helps ensure that your code is robust, secure, and free from common vulnerabilities.
 | No | Test Case | Scenario | Example |
 |---|---|---|---|
 | 14.1 | Use tested and approved managed code rather than creating new unmanaged code for common tasks | Prefer using well-tested managed code libraries and APIs for common tasks over developing custom unmanaged code. | Instead of implementing custom unmanaged code for file I/O operations, use a widely accepted managed code library or API like .NET's File class for safe and efficient file operations. |